Tableau Log4j – Serenely Upgrade To Tableau’s Patched Version

 The tech world is shaken by the discovery of a critical vulnerability (CVE-2021-44228, CVSS score 10) that affects the Java Log4j2 logging library.
 All software editors using Java are working hard to analyze the risks and eventually provide a patch as soon as possible to secure their customers (👉 Read the official press release from Wiiisdom for its customers).

 It is therefore imperative for all businesses and organizations to patch when software is impacted by this flaw, otherwise, you are leaving a door wide open for hackers.
 At Wiiisdom, we’ve seen hundreds of customers contacting us to find out if they are impacted.
 This breach that went viral in a matter of hours is probably the hot topic of your company’s board and CISO, and your BI/Analytics software like Tableau needs to be updated.

 If you look around on social media networks and forums you can probably already find workarounds to protect yourself, but as Tableau and all publishers in the world recommend, you must patch your software.

 It cannot be repeated enough, but it is important to regularly update your software, and the current context is the sad proof.
 Tableau has delivered the patch for Tableau Server, in this case with version 2021.4.1.
-Tableau Online should also be updated soon.
+Tableau Online (now Tableau Cloud) should also be updated soon.

 Tableau customers, thank you for your continued patience as we address the Log4j2 vulnerability.
 New updates are now available, including releases that address the issue or mitigation steps.
 Please visit our knowledge based article for full details: https://t.co/4qU5zFntDj— Tableau (@tableau) December 16, 2021